kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 One good example is `HTTP2`.
 * In GKE you can use `appProtocol: HTTP2` and it will describe HTTP2 over TLS (https://cloud.google.com/kubernetes-engine/docs/how-to/secure-gateway#load-balancer-tls).
-* While in Istio it will be h2c (HTTP2 over cleartext.
+* While in Istio it will be h2c (HTTP2 over cleartext).

 That creates a problem where users with GKE and Istio in their cluster can have very different behaviors for the same `appProtocol` value.